 The District shall hold retainage from the prime contractor and shall make prompt and regular incremental acceptances of portions, as determined by the District of the contract work and pay retainage to the prime contractor based on these acceptances.
 The prime contractor or subcontractor shall return all monies withheld in retention from all subcontractors within 30 days after receiving payment for work satisfactorily completed and accepted including incremental acceptances of portions of the contract work by the District.
 Any delay or postponement of payment may take place only for good cause and with the District's prior written approval.
 Any violation of these provisions shall subject the violating prime contractor to the penalties, sanctions, and other remedies specified in Section 7108.5 of the California Business Professions Code.
-This requirement shall not be construed to limit or impair any contractual, administrative, or judicial remedies, otherwise available to the contractor or subcontractor in the event of: a dispute involving late payment or nonpayment by the contractor; deficient subcontractor performance; and/or noncompliance by a subcontractor.
+This requirement shall not be construed to limit or impair any contractual, administrative, or judicial remedies, otherwise available to the contractor; deficient subcontractor performance; and/or noncompliance by a subcontractor.
 This clause applies to both DBE and non-DBE subcontractors.